 Click here to download the Guided Meditation for Pain Management

 If you’d like more free resources and easy practices like the Guided Meditation for Pain Management to nurture your body and mind, sign up here.
-You’ll receive a nurturing Welcome Pack of resources for calm & ease, with 2 short videos, 3 guided meditations, & a chart for standing with a posture of ease & grace.
+You’ll receive a nurturing Welcome Pack of resources for calm & ease, with 2 short videos, 3 guided meditations, & a PDF Guide for standing with a posture of ease & grace.
 Every couple of weeks I send out useful resources and offerings and you can unsubscribe at any time.